ShuranYing/StatsShuran/README.md

-# StatsShuran
+# ShuranYing
-I'm Shuran from China and I'm in the Statistical Finance stream.
+I'm Shuran.
+I'm in the Statistical Finance stream.